What to Look for in a Cannabis Environmental Control System in 2026

 Resolution is the level of detail you have into what is happening across space and time.

-Many facilities are still under-instrumented for the questions they are trying to answer.
-One or two wall sensors may be enough to trigger equipment, but they are not enough to understand the crop environment.
+Most facilities are still under-instrumented for the questions they are trying to answer.
+One or two wall sensors are enough to trigger equipment.
+They are not enough to understand the crop environment or yield outcomes.

-Random sensors create a random average.
+More sensors are not automatically the answer either.
+Random placement creates a random average.
 Useful resolution requires the right measurements, in the right places, with the right context.

 When evaluating a system, ask: